Tinkerforge/doc/source/Hardware/Bricks/Servo_Brick.rst

 The Servo Brick is equipped with an internal power supply.
 It offers the possibility to adjust the output voltages for the connected servos.
-The internal power supply can be powered through the onboard power-connector (black connector) or through a
+The internal power supply can be powered through the on-board power-connector (black connector) or through a
-:ref:`Power Supply Board <product_overview_powersupplies>` in a stack.
+:ref:`Power Supply <product_overview_powersupplies>` in a stack.
-The Servo Brick switches autonomously to the onboard power-connector when there is a voltage measured.
+The Servo Brick switches autonomously to the on-board power-connector when there is a voltage measured.
 Since we use a step-down switcher for the internal power supply please consider that the input voltage of the Brick has to be 1V higher than the configured output voltage to assure stable operation.